brendanzab/language-garden/lang-fractal-tree-rewriting/IDEAS.md

 A sketch of a DSL that can be used to model plant growth.

-- Have been interested for a long time in an approach to procedural grammars that is more rooted in approaches developed in programming language research.
+- Have been interested in an approach to procedural grammars that is more rooted in approaches developed in programming language research.
 - Unlike L-systems which operate on strings, we operate directly on trees, which helps to better capture the branching anatomy of plants.
   This avoids the workarounds needed to get context-sensitive L-systems to work with strings.
-- I was probably prompted to start re-examining the string rewriting approach that L-systems use as a result of reading tweets from the developers of [Idu](https://idu.cyberplant.ee/) expressing skepticism of L-systems.
-  I believe they use a markov-chain based approach on graphs.
-- It would be interesting to see if people have done something similar, but searching for work on parallel rewriting on trees is hard, because so many of the results are drowned drowned out by L-systems!
 - The anatomy of the plant and how it is rendered are more carefully separated than in L-systems, where the symbols sometimes stand-in for turtle drawing commands.
+  - The rendering is described declaratively with [lang-declarative-graphics](../lang-declarative-graphics), as opposed to using an imperative turtle-based approach like in L-systems.
   - This is a cleaner separation of concerns, but has the downside of making plants more tedious to define.
   - It would be fun if you could have a library of common plant anatomical elements (along with a “stock’ graphical interpretation) that could be stitched together into a plant.
-- I was partly inspired by the so-called “catamorphism” notation in the [Nanopass Framework](https://nanopass.org) to elide boilerplate rules, and to automate threading through transformations.
 - I’m still not entirely happy with the notation...
 L-systems are still a lot cleaner.
 - I still don’t know how the rules would be wired together at the top level
 - Feeding information back into the model, e.g. gravity, light, world geometry